 Unlike small claims court or other minor legal matters that are easier to handle on your own behalf, bankruptcy (either Chapter 7 or Chapter 13) is a voluminous undertaking.
 A bankruptcy filing includes a petition and a number of supporting schedules.
-This is a lot of work and can be time consuming and frustrating if you have no legal knowledge to fall back on.
+This is a lot of work and can be time-consuming and frustrating if you have no legal knowledge to fall back on.

 Fact #2 A Bankruptcy Petition Must Be Error Free

 You must list all of your assets (that are required to be included by law) and your debts.
-Leaving an asset or creditor off of your supporting schedules can get you into trouble with the court or can prevent you from getting the full benefits a Chapter 7 or Chapter 13 bankruptcy typically offer.
+Leaving an asset or creditor off of your supporting schedules can get you into trouble with the court or can prevent you from getting the full benefits a Chapter 7 or Chapter 13 bankruptcy typically offers.
 Errors or incomplete information can result in denial of your petition.

 Image source: AlgebraWizard.com